Bangladesh–Israel relations: History

+In 2025, the relations saw new tensions due to the interception of boat conscience carrying Bangladeshi activist Shahidul Alam, when the boat was intercepted, the Israeli authorities arrested him before deportation causing the Bangladeshi government to release a statement and take necessary actions for his deportation.

 Cultural relations

 Bangladesh–Israel cultural relations are shaped by the absence of formal diplomatic ties and Bangladesh's consistent support for Palestine.
 As a Muslim-majority country, Bangladesh has never recognized Israel and bans travel there on Bangladeshi passports.
 Cultural interaction remains minimal, often marked by public demonstrations against Israeli policies.